MartinPankraz/ABAP-Developer-Day/student/quest5.md

 </p>

 ## (Optional) Publish the bot to Teams

-ToDo--ToDo--ToDo--ToDo--ToDo--
-As a next step you could publish the bot to Azure Bot Framework and from there make it also available in Teams.
+Follow the steps outlined [here](https://learn.microsoft.com/en-us/composer/how-to-publish-bot?tabs=v2x) to publish the Bot to Azure and from there to Teams.

 ## Where to next?